 Above: The UFO Observation deck (and restaurant).
 A good place for a coffee and views of the old town on a nice day.

 Above: The “Blue Church” (officially The Church of St. Elizabeth).

 We spent an afternoon walking around the old town and getting a feel for Bratislava.
 It was unpretentious and the people we met were friendly.

 If you’ve spent more than 2 days in Vienna, then I think Brastislava is worth a visit, just because of the contrast and different vibe.
-We enjoyed the character of the city and the coziness of the very small historic center.
-In many ways Bratislava reminded us of many of the other Eastern European cities we’ve visited.
-However, I’m specifying that Bratislava is worth a day trip from Vienna.
-I wouldn’t put Bratislava my Top-10 itinerary of European cities as a must-see place.
+I wouldn’t put Bratislava my Top-10 itinerary of European cities as a must-see place – but we enjoyed the character of the city and the coziness of the very small historic center.
 If I had to sum Bratislava up in a few words: Nice, unspectacular, relaxing, with charm.
 Some blogger friends have mentioned that the city is especially lively in the summer when bars and cafes put their tables and chairs outside.
-We could see that this would be the case.
-We could even see that Bratislava could be a nice slow travel base, a reprieve from some of the more touristy cities in the region.
+They also say that Bratislava is a good slow travel base, an affordable and unpretentious reprieve from some of the more touristy cities in the region.

 – There are trains every hour between Vienna’s Hauptbahnhof and Bratislava’s Hlavná Stanica.
 See the DB website for schedule.
 A return ticket bought at Vienna’s Hauptbahnhof will include the cost of public transport in Bratislava for the first day of the validity period.